These two cable TV alternatives have several major differences — and price is only the beginning.

 Sling has three main bundles: Sling Orange, Sling Blue and Sling Orange + Blue.
 The first two are $30 each, but you can combine them and pay just $45 per month.

 Meanwhile, Hulu + Live TV’s single streaming bundle is $54.99 per month and includes Hulu’s on-demand content.
+It goes up to $64.99 per month in December 2020.

 |Hulu + Live TV||Sling TV|